 - Suggest counseling in a concerned and caring way.

 - Be specific about the behaviors that raised your concerns.

 - Reassure them that counselors work with people who have a wide range of concerns (e.g., relationship problems, depression, stress, etc.) and that seeking help is a sign of strength and courage rather than a sign of weakness or failure.

 - It may also help them to know that they do not have to be able to pinpoint what is wrong before they seek assistance.

 Except in emergencies, the option must be left open for the student to accept or refuse counseling.
 Give the student an opportunity to consider other alternatives by suggesting that he or she might need some time to think it over.
-If the student still refuses to seek counseling, then respect that decision, and again leave the door open for possible reconsideration at a later time.
+If the student still refuses to seek counseling, then respect that decision, and leave the door open for reconsideration at a later time.

 Finally, after you have referred the student, follow up with him/her to show your continued support.
 All contacts/visits with the Counseling Center are confidential; therefore, information regarding a student cannot be released to you without a student’s written permission.

 In the case of a medical or mental health, life threatening emergency, call 911 for immediate assistance